lucianpls/QB3/README.md

 [Web decoder demo](https://lucianpls.github.io/QB3/).
 This is a very simple leaflet based browser of a Landsat scene containing 8 bands of 16bit integer data.
 The QB3 tiles are decoded using the WASM decoder module every time the screen needs to be refreshed.
+In QB3 format, this Landsat scene is half the size of the standard COG (TIFF) which uses LZW compression.

 # C API
 [QB3.h](QB3lib/QB3.h) contains the public C API interface.